Insolent Websites

 A child who hated all meat except bacon, I had to sit alone in the dining hall of this execrable establishment of terrible teaching and compulsory games, after all the other boys had finished their pudding and left, in front of a plate of cold, veinous meat and, I think, pickled beetroot and disgusting white sauce.
 I steadfastly refused, and was eventually released without further punishment (or pudding) - unlike the poor kid in this ghastly, sadistic book.
 It was at this point that my dredged-up memory made me refuse to read any further.

-Dear Alter,
+Dear Richard,

 Life should be a game that is for the playing (as elegantly as possible), not the winning – just like erotic intimacy.
 The spectrum of sanity is even wider than the spectrum of taste and smell; the spectrum of autism is much wider than the spectrum of sexuality.

-A great deal of human behaviour (which is to say human destructiveness) originate in the fear of loneliness.
+A great deal of human behaviour (which is to say human destructiveness) originates in the fear of loneliness.
 I am fortunate in that I have very rarely felt lonely.
 A general contempt for one's fellow-humans (which is liberation) is very soothing as well as moderately 'empowering'.

 I have the impression that in France this contempt, though not much voiced, is more common than elsewhere.
 My connection with France goes back to my childhood – and to my mother, whose moderate snobbery and romantic fantasies made her a Francophile.
 There were the dozen or so Dumas novels in the attic...
 She was also a fan of Somerset Maugham.